AdekunleOjo/Case_study/README.md

 He is now a Pop Artiste (now known as “Elere” and he is preparing to release an EP which features the following acts with the following titles and themes ).

 ## Problem Statement
-The problem statement in this case study was that i encountered difficulties importing the spreadsheet file into PowerBi.
+The problem statement in this case study was that i encountered difficulties in importing the spreadsheet file into PowerBi.
 This challenge poses obstacles to data analysis and visualization efforts.
-I addressed this issue by exploring strategies to efficiently import the dataset into PowerBi, such as changing the spreadsheet file to excel format and optimizing te data structures.
+I addressed this issue by exploring strategies to efficiently import the dataset into PowerBi, such as converting the spreadsheet file to excel format and optimizing the data structures.

 ## Tool Used
 Microsoft Excel and Microsoft PowerBi

 The spreadsheet format was converted into excel format and was imported into PowerBi for cleaning and visualization.

 # Data Preparation